Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/nodes/types/shaders/volume_principled.rst

 Blackbody Tint
    Color tint for blackbody emission.
 Temperature
-   Temperature in Kelvin for blackbody emission, higher values emit more.
+   Temperature in kelvin for blackbody emission, higher values emit more.
 Temperature Attribute
    Volume grid to define the temperature, typically "temperature".

 Outputs
 =======